what if the end of the world is tomorrow?

 i don’t believe the world is gonna end tomorrow.

-i have a hair appointment this afternoon, i’m making ken a grand dinner, and we’re seeing friends tomorrow night.
+i have a hair appointment this week, i’m making ken a grand dinner, and we’re seeing friends tomorrow night.

 i’m not planning for the end of the world.